Vegan Japanese

 Cooked perfectly fluffy japanese rice in a bowl

-Perfect rice | without a rice cooker
+Perfect Japanese rice without a rice cooker

-Aaron Zahl
+Aaron Fukuyama

-Make fluffy slightly sticky japanese rice cooked without a rice cooker
+Make fluffy slightly sticky Japanese rice cooked without a rice cooker

 Print Recipe Pin Recipe